shaolang/eip-camel/README.md

 Demonstrations of EIP patterns using Apache Camel.
 Read about the patterns in the (unpublished) blog post.

-To run the demonstration, run `gradle run` and select the sample to run.
+To run the demonstration, run `gradle runSample` and select the sample to run.

 Copyright © 2020 Shaolang Ai